We found 6 providers with an interest in gastrointestinal problems near Janesville, WI.

 Relevant Interests: , gastrointestinal cancer

-Dr. Kevin Kozak is a Janesville, WI physician who specializes in radiation oncology.
-He has indicated that his clinical interests include lung cancer, breast cancer, and gastrointestinal cancer.
-Dr. Kozak is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
-He attended Vanderbilt University School of Medicine and then went on to complete his residency at Harvard Radiation Oncology Program.
-He is affiliated with Mercy Health System.
+Dr. Kevin Kozak's area of specialization is radiation oncology.
+His clinical interests include lung cancer, breast cancer, and gastrointestinal cancer.
+Dr. Kozak is in-network for Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+He is a graduate of Vanderbilt University School of Medicine.
+For his residency, Dr. Kozak trained at Harvard Radiation Oncology Program.
+He is professionally affiliated with Mercy Health System.

 Relevant Interests: , gastrointestinal cancer